All page references are to The Fantasy Trip In the Labyrinth rulebook, unless noted otherwise.

 When each figure's time to move starts their player declares crawl, stand up, stand still, step, dodging half-move, normal half-move, or full move.

 Unless a figure chooses stand still then at the start of the figure's move and after every hex they move any hostile figure that hasn't taken their action yet may elect to roll 2/Per against the moving figure.
 This Perception roll is based off of IQ, with adjustments for alertness, visual effects, etc. Note that visual perception usually only applies to forward hexes.
-It has the same range adjustments as missile weapons and is at +1 for each hex bigger than one the target figure is.
+It has the same range adjustments as missile weapons and is at +1 for each doubling of the total hexes of the target figure over one.
 If they roll a critical failure(or 12 on 2 dice) then the observer loses all further action and movement for the turn.

 If they make their roll they may immediately take their action for the turn and attack the moving figure with a held missile spell, ready missile weapon, thrown weapon, polearm jab, their bare hands, anything that will reach to the target's current hex and doesn't have a movement requirement to attack that the observer has violated this turn.
 If the observer has not already moved then on a successful Per roll they can also take a movement option of Stand Still and turn to face the moving figure.
 Usually this would require a hearing perception roll if the moving figure wasn't already in front of them, but visual perception can be used (at one more die) against adjacent side hexes.
 Hearing perception rolls are at a base of 3/IQ, minus one die for acute hearing.
 Hearing perception can't be used against silent movement.